LexoL/ds_gcd_courseproject/CodeBook.md

 `subject_test.txt` and `subject_train.txt` files contain the separated test and train one dimensional tables with subject IDs.
 The numbers of observations in these tables match those in `X_test.txt` and `X_train.txt`.

-We subsequently use the file names, to name correspondig data frames and tables in the script code and in *this* document.
+We subsequently use the file names, to name corresponding data frames and tables in the script code and in *this* document.

 ## Data set transformations